udacity/create-your-own-adventure/english/lisp/lisp.md

 The LISP interpreter starts with a flash of blue-green flame!

 It thunders, "We hold the path of the Righteous.
 Blessed be he who follows the s-expression.
-Woe to the nonbelievers!"
+Woe to the nonbelievers!
+Long live the lambda!"

 The prompt pops up.